Frederick Barclay could face jail over failed payments to ex-wife - NewsBreak

 The 87-year-old was ordered to return to court in two weeks for sentencing.
 He could be jailed or fined.

-Lady Hiroko argued Sir Frederick had breached a judge’s order to pay her the money and had the means to pay but had not, and asked the judge to hand him a jail sentence.
+Lady Barclay argued Barclay had breached a judge’s order to pay her the money and had the means to pay but had not, and asked the judge to hand him a jail sentence.

-But Sir Jonathan Cohen found she had failed to prove to the criminal standard necessary that Sir Frederick had enough funds to pay the sum, which should have been paid in two instalments by April this year.
+But Sir Jonathan Cohen found she had failed to prove to the criminal standard necessary that Barclay had enough funds to pay the sum, which should have been paid in two instalments by April.

 In making his ruling, he said: “My finding does not in any way reduce [the husband’s] liability.”

-The court heard evidence in a three-day hearing in which it was suggested that Sir Frederick’s nephews, Aidan, Howard and Alistair Barclay, had “blocked” his attempts to access his funds.
+The court heard evidence in a three-day hearing in which it was suggested that Barclay’s nephews, Aidan, Howard and Alistair Barclay, had “blocked” his attempts to access his funds.

-In his summing up, Charles Howard QC explained why a source of funding for Sir Frederick was cut off.
+In his summing up, Charles Howard QC explained why a source of funding for Barclay was cut off.
 “It’s quite obvious that this all coincides with the war between the two sides of the family and this was the reason for the drying up.”

 In his judgment, Cohen was highly critical of the nephews, who run the Telegraph and who made several submissions to prevent the media reporting what they described as their confidential and private information.

-“It is very striking that rather than assist in finding a solution which should be a matter of honour to this family, they refused to provide information, hiding behind the walls of the trust structure … while spending over £1m … in legal fees in trying to avert gaze of the media.”
+“It is striking that rather than assist in finding a solution to what should be a matter of honour to this family, they refuse to provide information, hiding behind the walls of the trust structure, while spending over £1m in subsidising [Barclay’s] legal fees and no doubt a very large sum on their own fees to try to avert the gaze of the media.”

+At the heart of the case is the highly complex financial arrangements governing the Barclay family empire as well as a feud between Frederick Barclay and his twin brother, David, and his sons.

+Cohen said the two brothers reorganised their vast fortune, estimated to be worth £6bn by the Sunday Times earlier this year, in order to “remove tax liabilities arising in life or in death [which] took the form of a web of highly complex offshore arrangements”.